 It’s also now a space that people feel safe in.
-We noticed that members quickly began to personalise their anonymous profiles and identify themselves because they felt it was a place they could really open up without fear of judgement.
+We noticed that members quickly began to personalise their anonymous profiles.
+They can identify themselves because they felt it was a place they could really open up without fear of judgement.

-From my point of view, the transition allowed me some breathing space to take a step back and look at the essence of what we were trying to do.
-I was spending upwards of eight hours a day monitoring the Facebook group and it was taking away time from my family and my business, which was detrimental all-round.
-Since moving to the new site, I’ve been able to manage it more easily and ensure it remains true to the I Am A Triangle standards.
+From my point of view, the transition allowed me some breathing space.
+Space to take a step back and look at the essence of what we were trying to do.
+I was spending upwards of eight hours a day monitoring the Facebook group.
+It was taking away time from my family and my business, which was detrimental all-round.
+Since moving to the new site, I’ve been able to manage it more easily and ensure it remains true to the original idea.

 And what does the future hold for IAAT in the coming years?

 This year our aim is to turn our focus more towards community impact.
-We have built up a fantastic network of international people who already add a lot of value to others in terms of support and practical help, but we want to develop this further.
-Many of our members want to do something to help their local communities while abroad, and volunteering while you’re overseas can sometimes be very challenging.
+We have built up a fantastic network of international people.
+They already add a lot of value to others in terms of support and practical help.
+We want to develop this further.
+Many of our members want to do something to help their local communities while abroad.
+Volunteering while you’re overseas can sometimes be very challenging.

-As well as focusing on growing I Am A Triangle, I personally am continuing to grow my real estate matchmaking service around the world, as I know from personal experience how much of an impact on a family’s wellbeing a smooth move can have.
-I’m also collaborating with Emmy McCarthy, who runs Amsterdam Mamas, to explore leadership at a micro-level and how it correlates to community building.
-We’re hoping to write a book about this aimed at the international community later this year, to bring a microphone to these important issues.
+I am continuing to grow my real estate matchmaking service around the world.
+I know from personal experience how much of an impact on a family’s wellbeing a smooth move can have.
+I’m also collaborating with Emmy McCarthy.
+Emma runs Amsterdam Mamas, to explore leadership at a micro-level and how it correlates to community building.
+We’re hoping to write a book about this aimed at the international community later this year.
+The book will bring a microphone to these important issues.

 What advice can you give to someone who’s about to go through a move, either back home or abroad?

 For those moving home, I think the first thing is doing that practical research that I overlooked on my return.
-When you’re moving abroad, it’s easy to get caught up in the excitement of researching a new environment and preparing for a new culture.
-Going home, we feel like we know what we’re doing and what we’re heading to, yet it’s the same process of emotion and upheaval – so it’s important to be aware of that from the start.
+It’s easy to get caught up in the excitement of researching a new environment and preparing for a new culture.
+Going home, we feel like we know what we’re doing and what we’re heading to.
+However, it’s the same process of emotion and upheaval – so it’s important to be aware of that from the start.

 Secondly, I would recommend a mechanism for talking about how you feel.
 From my family’s experience, this has been so crucial to coping with a move.
-We use a deck of cards called A New Adventure by Dr Sarah Whyte, which are very simple cards for helping to express emotion and coach yourself on how to deal with it.
-The act of a third-party, in whatever form, coming into your family’s discussions can be helpful, as it takes the pressure off the adults to try and draw feelings and emotions out of children, or vice versa.
+We use a deck of cards called A New Adventure by Dr Sarah Whyte.
+Very simple cards for helping to express emotion and coach yourself on how to deal with it.
+The act of a third-party, in whatever form, coming into your family’s discussions can be helpful.
+It takes the pressure off the adults to try and draw feelings and emotions out of children, or vice versa.
 We pull out a card when we’re together at the dinner table and talk about the emotion that comes up.
 It’s a simple way of making sure everyone is processing their emotions in a healthy and open way.

 I also think it’s hugely important – wherever you are moving – to leave on a positive note.
-This is again a very basic concept of making sure that you leave the last location well so that you can land in the new one without residual negativity.
-It has been something we practised as a family on each move and has had a huge impact.
-That concept is inspired by Jerry Jones’ articles on Leaving Well, as well as by a book called This Is Where You Belong by Melody Warnick, where she talks about how to place-make and how the act of intentionally saying goodbye to a place means that you can say hello to the next one with a little more space.
+This is again a very basic concept of making sure that you leave the last location well.
+This way you can land in the new one without residual negativity.
+It is something we practise as a family on each move, and has had a huge impact.
+That concept takes inspiration from Jerry Jones’ articles on Leaving Well.
+Also, a book called This Is Where You Belong by Melody Warnick.
+Melody talks about how to place-make and the act of intentionally saying goodbye.

 We do this by doing simple, meaningful things which will give us closure on the place we are leaving.
-This might be revisiting our favourite places and walks one last time and taking photos so that we have something to look back on as a family, or saying thank you to the people that have mattered to us.
-For our last move, for example, we made a special trip to one of our favourite restaurants to thank the waitress there.
-She had made us feel welcome when we first arrived, so we made an effort to tell her that we appreciated it.
+This might be revisiting our favourite places and walks one last time.
+Or taking photos so to look back on, or saying thank you to the people that have mattered to us.
+For our last move we made a special trip to one of our favourite restaurants to thank the waitress there.
+She had made us feel welcome when we first arrived, so had to tell her that we appreciated it.

 And lastly, it’s about reaching a place of acceptance and awareness of everything that a place has given you.
-Whether you had growth or whether you had loss, I think I think it’s about embracing it for all it has been to your family and making sure that the baggage you move with is physical, not emotional.
+Whether you grow or whether you lost, you must embrace it for all it has been to your family.
+You must make sure that the baggage you move with is physical, not emotional.